 But being very sorry for the organization, what I can't accept is the justification offered to give the prize to the winner, of which I put now the extract of the press release, that you can read in the link I put above.

 I don't understand the jury's verdict.
-According to them, the award is given to that blog for its "track record and reputation".
+As they imply, the award is given to that blog for its "track record and reputation".
 Is it named Best Technology Blog of 2015, not for what it has done in 2015, but for its "track record and reputation"?
-Well, I thought that what they were going to award is the quality of content, the service provided to the community, the satisfaction of the reader.
-All those things that I, as an Internet user, am interested in from a website.
+Well, I thought that what they were going to award is the quality of content, the service provided to the community, the reader satisfaction.
+All those things that I, as an Internet user, am interested in a website.

 Nor do I understand how relevant the date you joined Bitácoras is to all this, or how many editions you have participated in, or even the evolution in the rankings.

 It is as if Schiffer was given the prize in a Miss competition, but after doing so they realise that they have not given it to Claudia Schiffer, but to Manolo Schiffer, the bearded man of their nephew, and they justify it by saying that after seeing the surname they thought it was the original.

 Has no one reviewed the content of the web pages, which should be the main thing when choosing the winner?

 This is all because I don't know how to lose

 Nothing could be further from the truth.
 In fact, what I care about most is that Javier (and I have let him know), the man responsible for Commodore SpainHe was also denied promotion by news reports in different national media.
 In short, a winner who cannot feel like a winner, because a Cheater to agree to the final.

 I'm also angry that the final was altered, that a page was snuck in without deserving it at all, simply for its own sake of search engine positioning.
 And in fact I'm satisfied with the result.
 As I said at the beginning, I understood that the prize would be between those two finalists.
 And the important thing is that justice has been done.